SIMEXP/lab-documentation/source/compute_canada/tape.rst

 .. code:: bash

-    tar -zxvf /nearline/ctb-pbellec/MY_DATA.tar.gz
+    tar -zxvf /nearline/ctb-pbellec/my_data.tar.gz

-All the content of the archive should be seen into the folder ``MY_DATA``.
+All the content of the archive should be seen into the folder ``my_data``.

 To go further
 :::::::::::::